How to Shrink Wrap a Pontoon Boat

 Step 1: Get Your Boat Ready for Winter Storage

-It’s important to prepare your boat for winter storage by removing the portable seats and loose equipment like life jackets and electronics.
-Then give it a good clean, removing all the debris, grease, and dirt to avoid pest infestation while in storage.
+Preparing your boat for winter storage is important by removing the portable seats and loose equipment like life jackets and electronics.
+Then, clean it thoroughly, removing all the debris, grease, and dirt to avoid pest infestation while in storage.

 If your boat has a toilet or any water line, drain all the water, as leaving it there would damage the boat’s plumbing.
 Remember that the water will freeze and expand during the cold months.

-Once you drain all the water lines, winterize the battery and fuel tank so they remain in great working conditions until the next boating season.
+Once you drain all the water lines, winterize the battery and fuel tank to remain in excellent working conditions until the next boating season.

 Lastly, set down your Bimini top and lay it even on the boat to make the wrapping work easier.